go-pkgz/lgr/README.md

 ```

 _Note: formatter (predefined or custom) adds measurable overhead - the cost will depend on the version of Go, but is between 30
  and 50% in recent tests with 1.12.
-You can validate this in your environment via benchmarks: `go test -bench=.`_
+You can validate this in your environment via benchmarks: `go test -bench=. -run=Bench`_

 ### levels